Vilsack confirmed for 2nd stint as US agriculture secretary

 WASHINGTON (AP) — The Senate on Tuesday voted overwhelmingly to confirm Tom Vilsack as agriculture secretary, his second run at the Cabinet post.

-The former Iowa governor spent eight years leading the same department for former President Barack Obama's entire administration.
+The former Iowa governor spent eight years leading the same Department of Agriculture for former President Barack Obama's entire administration.
 He was confirmed Tuesday on a 92-7 vote.

+“We’re going to be a USDA that represents and serves all Americans,” Vilsack said after the vote.
+“I am optimistic about the future and believe our brightest days are ahead.”

 In his testimony, Vilsack, 70, heavily endorsed boosting climate-friendly agricultural industries such as the creation of biofuels, saying, “Agriculture is one of our first and best ways to get some wins" on climate change.

 He proposed “building a rural economy based on biomanufacturing” and “turning agricultural waste into a variety of products.”
-He pledged to work closely with the Environmental Protection Agency to “spur the industry” on biofuels.
+Vilsack also pledged to work closely with the Environmental Protection Agency to “spur the industry” on biofuels.

 With systemic racial inequity now a nationwide talking point, Vilsack also envisioned creating an “equity task force” inside the department.
 Its job, he said, would be to identify what he called “intentional or unintentional barriers" that prevent or discourage farmers of color from properly accessing federal assistance programs.